Development Consent Order (DCO) process

 Pre-examination phase

-Peartree Hill Solar Farm is now in the pre-examination stage of the DCO process.
+Peartree Hill Solar Farm recently went through the pre-examination stage of the DCO process.

 At this stage:

-• The Planning Inspectorate will invite individuals, organisations, and statutory consultees to register as Interested Parties.
+- The Planning Inspectorate invited individuals, organisations, and statutory consultees to register as Interested Parties.

-• Anyone who wishes to participate in the examination must submit a relevant representation to the Planning Inspectorate.
-You can register here. the deadline to register is 30 May 2025 at 23.59
+- Anyone who wanted to participate in the examination must have submitted a relevant representation to the Planning Inspectorate by 30 May 2025 at 23.59

-• The Examining Authority is appointed and will review all submitted representations to set out the main issues for examination.
+- The Examining Authority was appointed and reviewed all submitted representations, setting out the main issues for examination.

 Examination phase